-Once your customized insurance program has been designed, your agent will lead a team of insurance professionals specifically chosen to service your questions, claims, and other insurance related needs.
+Once your customized insurance program has been designed, your agent will lead an experienced team specifically chosen to service your questions, claims, and other insurance related needs.
 While we encourage personal contact, for your convenience the following are provided:

 Payment Online Options